 - Simplified Representations: These are stylized, simple representations of reserve products that are meant to capture the need to hold capacity in reserve for reliable operation of the grid.
-Actual markets may have different products, or they have similarly named products with different definitions. - Lack of Direct Operating Costs: We do not assign an operating cost to generators for providing these reserves, which means these values do not reflect any direct costs that would be incurred by a marginal increase in reserve provision. - Generator Capacity is Committed in Blocks: Because the PLEXOS runs that Cambium draws from represent the commitment of generators as an integer decision, each generator's capacity is committed as a block.
-As a result, most hours and regions tend to have at least some online capacity that is not already dedicated to energy generation and reserve provision.
-When combined with the previously mention absence of direct operating costs, this tends to result in the shadow price on the operating reserve constraints being zero in Cambium databases.
-Therefore, the shadow prices for operating reserve constraints in Cambium are not good estimates of market prices for similar reserves, which tend to be non-zero in practice. - Incomplete Representation of Services: Not all operating reserves are represented.
+Actual markets may have different products, or they have similarly named products with different definitions. - Lack of Direct Operating Costs: We do not assign an operating cost to generators for providing these reserves, which means the given shadow prices do not reflect any direct costs that would be incurred by a marginal increase in reserve provision. - Incomplete Representation of Services: Not all operating reserves are represented.
 Frequency-response reserves, which operate on a much faster timescale than our PLEXOS runs, are not represented.
 Other reliability services, such as black-start and voltage support, are also not captured by these products. - Reserve Requirements for Some Futures are Poorly Understood: Some of our scenarios are significantly different from the current grid (e.g., large amounts of variable generators and storage).
 The types and quantities of reserves needed to sustain reliable grid operation in these future scenarios is an ongoing area of research, and the quantities represented here may be too much or too little.